rajdave050/Sigma-demo/README.md

 # Sigma-demo
 This a demo for Git and Github class.
-Added a fulstop in the above line.
+Added a fullstop in the above line.

+# Teacher
+Shraddha Khapra